 A 100-m stereo hydrophone array was towed from a small quiet vessel with a shallow draft, the Vaquita Express (a 24' Corsair trimaran).
-The design of the Vaquita Express allowed it to survey areas of vaquita habitat that had not been previously surveyed by other larger vessels; including shallow-water areas to west and north of the Vaquita Refuge.
+The design of the Vaquita Express allowed it to survey areas of vaquita habitat that had not been previously surveyed by other larger vessels; including shallow-water areas west and north of the Vaquita Refuge.
 The Vaquita Express successfully covered 1450km on effort in areas too shallow for the R/V David Starr Jordan and other areas in tandem with the Jordan to provide calibration data between visual and acoustic survey methods.
 A total of 33 vaquitas were detected (Figure 3).
-Bearings to detected clicks within each vaquita event were traingulated to estimate the most likely position of the animal and it's perpendicular distance to the trackline.
+Perpendicular distance to the trackline was estimated within each vaquita event by estimating the most likely position of the animal by triangulating using sequential bearings to detected clicks.
 These data were analyzed in the software Distance v6.0 to estimate a global detection function, density estimates, and stratified density estimates.
 The estimated strip width for vaquitas (265.7m) is not dissimilar to that calculated for harbor porpoises (194.8m) as part of a large scale survey to assess the status of porpoise populations in European waters (SCANS-II 2008).
 The number of estimated detection distances (n=28) was too small to determine if vaquitas avoided the survey platform, however in-situ observations suggest that there was no avoidance.

 High levels of noise were associated with recordings in certain parts of the survey area, and these appear to be associated with areas of high current speed and sediment loading.
-This noise reduces detection probability as a result of masking and, increases the number of false positives and analysis effort.
+This noise reduces detection probability as a result of masking and increases the number of false positives and analysis effort.
 Future work is being planned to improve automatic click classification and detection parameters and reduce analysis effort.